 - (1) There has been no transaction during the last two years, or proposed transactions, to which the Company/Registrant was or is to be a party, in which any of the following persons had or is to have a direct or indirect material interest: - a.
 Any director or executive officer of the Registrant; - b.
 Any nominee for election as a director; - c.
-Any security holder named in Sections 1.1 and 1.2 above; and - d.
-Any member of the immediate family (including spouse, parents, children, siblings, and inlaws) of any of the persons named in the immediately preceding subparagraphs (1), (2) and (3). - (2) The Company does not have a parent company as no one stockholder owns more than 50% of the Company's shares.
-As per the Company's records as of 30 September 2015, GAPI is the beneficial owner of 451,256,181 shares representing 19.06% of the Company's outstanding capital stock (GAPI lodged its 451,256,180 POPI shares with the PCD).
-GIC is the beneficial owner of 267,954,038 shares of the Company, equivalent to 11.32% equity.
-(Aside from the 250 million POPI shares registered in GIC's name, GIC has 17,554,037 POPI shares lodged with DGSC, while 1 share was assigned to its nominee, Mr. Yuen.) - (3) The Company and its subsidiaries in their normal course of business, have entered into transactions with related parties principally consisting of noninterest-bearing advances with no fixed repayment terms and are due and demandable.
+Any security holder named in Sections 1.1 and 1.2 above; and - Any member of the immediate family (including spouse, parents, children, siblings, and in-laws) of any of the persons named in the immediately preceding subparagraphs (1), (2) and (3). - (2) ALI is the majority stockholder of the Company as it owns 51.06% of the total outstanding capital stock of the Company. - (3) The Company and its subsidiaries in their normal course of business, have entered into transactions with related parties principally consisting of noninterest-bearing advances with no fixed repayment terms and are due and demandable.
 As disclosed in Note 18 of the Notes to Consolidated Financial Statements, the Company and the related parties have common stockholders.